dgoulet-tor/arti/tor-rtcompat/README.md

 That simplification would come at a cost, however.
 First of all, it would make it harder for us to use Rust's "feature" system correctly.
-Current features are supposed to be _additive only_, but if had a single global runtime, then support for diffferent backends would be _mutually exclusive_.
+Current features are supposed to be _additive only_, but if had a single global runtime, then support for different backends would be _mutually exclusive_.
 (That is, you couldn't have both the tokio and async-std features building at the same time.)